1-Harshit/iitk-coin/README.md

 **Summer Project 2021**
 ---

+Will finish documentation at later date :) thanks for patience

 ### Task 4

 - This is a web server with two endpoints `/login` and `/signup` that accepts POST requests.